 Next up for the same treatment was sirloin (as opposed to rump).
 Fast forward another hour and with a bit more resting (the steak, I did some housework) another neighbour was sent off with a few chunks to try his son on after proclaiming it fantastic himself.
 Ten minutes later, he was shouting across the fence to relay the news that said son was demanding he buy one!

-Initial signs are that this will be a staple of my cooking for the foreseeable future.
+Initial signs are that the Anova Sous-Vide will be a staple of my cooking for the foreseeable future.
 I’ll post another update when I’ve tried something else.
 Don’t expect that to take too long.